martinalberiolioi/time-tracker/README.md

 The task:show command doesn't need any input, it will return a table of all the tasks and their names, start time, end time, elapsed time and status.
 After the table, it also shows you the total elapsed time.

+To change the app's timezone to yours, so you can see the start time and end time properly, change it in:
+- `config/app.php ---> 'timezone' => 'Europe/Madrid'`

 ## Some problems you may encounter